TachyonicProject/luxon/docs/source/framework/models.rst

 -------
 .. code:: python

 	from uuid import uuid4

-	from luxon import database_model
-	from luxon import Models
-	from luxon import Uuid
-	from luxon import String
-	from luxon import Text
-	from luxon import DateTime
-	from luxon import Boolean
-	from luxon import Email
-	from luxon import Phone
-	from luxon import Enum
-	from luxon import Index
-	from luxon import ForeignKey
+	from luxon import register
-	from luxon import UniqueIndex
+	from luxon import SQLModel
 	from luxon.utils.timezone import now

 	-------------------------------------------------